Homotopy Algebras of Differential (Super)forms in Three and Four Dimensions: Introduction

 \section{Introduction}

 Homotopy associative algebra, or $A_{\infty}$-algebra is a certain generalization of a differential graded associative algebra.
 For the first time this concept appeared in the 1960s in the works of Jim Stasheff \cite{stasheff}, \cite{stashbook} in the context of Algebraic Topology.
 The theory continued developing both in the 1970s and the 1980s, but it wasn't until the 1990s that people realized that the same structures appeared in String Physics and Geometry, e.g. in the context of String Field Theory \cite{zwiebach} and Mirror Symmetry \cite{konts}.
 In this article, we are studying several examples of such algebraic objects related to the basic gauge (Super) Field Theories, following previous results obtained in \cite{lzgauge}, \cite{azjpa}, \cite{azcomm}, and related articles devoted to $L_{\infty}$-algebras, e.g. \cite{sftz}, \cite{azjhep}, \cite{azijmpa}, see also \cite{movshev} and recent paper \cite{hohm}.
+We also note that there is an alternate approach to the homotopy algebras, associated to the dynamical systems, known as unfolded formalism, which first appeared in the context of higher spin theories, see e.g. \cite{vas1}, \cite{vas2}.